RESIN-KAIROS/RESIN-pipeline-public/README.md

 ## Control startup order
-In order to control the startup order, please detect if a `_success` file has been generated from the previous cantainer at the begining of your code.
+To control the startup order, please detect if a `_success` file has been generated from the previous container at the beginning of your code.
 For example,

     success_file_path = '%s/_success' % input_dir
     s = time.time()